activist-org/activist/README.md

 ### An open-source, nonprofit activist network

 [**activist.org**](http://activist.org/) is a network for sociopolitical action that allows people the world over to coordinate and collaborate on the issues that matter most.
-The current goal is the creation of a central platform to find and discover political events and organizations
+The current goal is the creation of a central platform to find and discover political events and organizations.

 <a id="contents"></a>